 Your Spring Roof Inspection Checklist Made Simple

 A good inspection does not need to be complicated.
-Focus on the steps that make the biggest difference.
+Focus on the steps that make the biggest difference.- Check the roofline: Look for sagging or uneven areas

 - Inspect materials: Watch for missing or damaged shingles